Bookings, Billings, & Revenue: A SaaS Financial Primer

 For instance, if you decide to use a cloud-based ERP system to handle your accounting needs.
 You can use it to automate your subscription billing, easily track your deferred revenue, and generate GAAP-compliant financial reports.
 Plus, it integrates with your CRM solution, so all your booking and billing data is synced automatically, saving you time and cutting down on errors.

-Perform Regular Financial Reviews
+The Importance of Regular Financial Reviews

 - Set aside time each month or quarter to review your financial metrics in depth.